 A perceivable interface is the one that a user is able to understand or interpret in some way, using one or more of their senses.
 To make mobile app UI/UX perceivable for a user with a disability, you can work on the following factors.

 - Screen Size

 Small screen size is the prime characteristic of mobile devices.
 These small screens with high resolution render a huge amount of information.
-However, the Small screen size poses challenges on how much information can be viewed at a time, especially when people with low vision use magnifiers to read the content.
-When creating an accessible design, the following practices can be adopted to display content on a small screen.
+However, the small screen size poses challenges on how much information can be viewed at a time, especially when people with low vision use magnifiers to read the content.
+When creating an accessible design, the following practices can be adapted to display content on a small screen.

 1. Minimize the amount of information that’s displayed on a page as compared to desktop/laptop.
 For this, a dedicated mobile version can be created that includes only a few content modules, fewer images, and have an emphasis on mobile usage scenarios.

 2. CSS stylesheets can be used to render content on the different viewport width.
 For example, the navigation menu can remain hidden unless a user taps on the menu button.

 Mobile devices are likely to be used in varied lighting conditions.
 Such scenarios usually pose challenges for users with low vision, making it difficult for them to access the content with poor contrast on mobile devices.
 Therefore, when creating accessible designs for mobile apps, contrast management can be a great help.2.
 Operable

 An operable interface is the one in which the interface components and navigation are seamlessly used.
 When creating an operable design for the users, some of the factors that can be considered include: